 You might have a couple of hours a month to coach someone or write up a case study, or be prepared to put in a few more hours on an ad hoc basis for a strategy or event.
 We will always check your availability before we make a match, so you can make a call at the time whether you can fit it in.

 We’re looking for volunteers at all levels – from recent communications, marketing or journalism graduates to well seasoned communications and marketing professionals.
 This allows us to make more effective matches.
 Sometimes we might team you up with someone more or less experienced to get a job done most efficiently.

 Volunteering through the collective is also an opportunity to gain greater communications experience.
 For example, if you want to get some practice mentoring or coaching, or want to try your hand at some different areas of communication (such as social media or PR) that aren’t part of your day-to-day role.

 What if you’re not in Wellington or Auckland?

-If you’re not based in Wellington or Auckland but are interested in volunteering or helping set up some collective action in your region, please also get in touch.
+If you’re not based in Wellington or Auckland but are keen to volunteer your comms skills, try an online volunteering platform like HelpTank or Collaborate or your local volunteering centre.
+If you’re interested in helping set up some collective action in your region, please get in touch.